Tobyeus/Tobyeus.github.io/README.md

 # My Portfolio

 This repository works as my portfolio.
 Development is done in Javascript and the VueJS framework.
 The webapp covers the home view with a short description and the project view with three of my personal projects.
+The dist folder is purely holding the files to deploy the application.
+Every build of the project will create a new dist folder.

 ## Project setup